axcore/schemconvert/README.md

 folder.

-You can check the results of your work by changing the flags (as described above) to write the orginal and/or converted files as .lua files, so the changes can be inspected visually.
+You can check the results of your work by changing the flags (as described above) to write the original and/or converted files as .lua files, so the changes can be inspected visually.

 # Comparable mods